Tinkerforge/doc/en/source/Hardware/Bricks/IMU_Brick.rst

 The filter that is used in the IMU Brick is based on `this paper <http://imumargalgorithm30042010sohm.googlecode.com/files/An%20efficient%20orientation%20filter%20for%20inertial%20and%20inertialmagnetic%20sensor%20arrays.pdf>`__ by S. O. Madgwick.
 In our tests this new state of the art filter could achieve significantly better results than a Kalman Filter.
+Madgwick describes the approach of his filter as follows:

-Madgwick's filter calculates the orientation by numerically integrating the estimated orientation rate.
+ [...] the filter calculates the orientation by numerically integrating the estimated orientation rate.
 It is computed as the rate of change of orientation measured by the gyroscopes.
 The magnitude of the gyroscope measurement error is removed in the direction of the estimated error, which is computed from accelerometer and magnetometer measurements.

+The following image shows the different steps of the filter:

 .. image:: /Images/Bricks/imu_math_magic.png
    :scale: 100 %